dawsers/scroll/README.md

   portrait or landscape monitors.
 You can define the layout orientation per output (monitor).

+* For ultra-wide displays, you can split a workspace in two and show them both at the same time (`workspace split` command).

 For more videos explaining the different features, check the [TUTORIAL](https://github.com/dawsers/scroll/blob/master/TUTORIAL.md).